-Cottage Pie is a British classic.
-Similar to the well known, “Shepherd’s Pie”, the cottage is made with beef, while the shepherd’s is made with lamb.
+This is a British classic.
+Similar to the well known, “Shepherd’s Pie” (made with lamb), this recipe is made with beef.
 I have fallen in love with traditional British cooking.
-I’ve watched enough ‘period’ movies of older Britian, and always get a feeling of intrigue when I see the families sitting around a nice olden wooden table, eating up their cottage or shepherd pie servings.
+I’ve watched enough ‘period’ movies of older Britain, and always get a feeling of intrigue when I see the families sitting around a nice olden wooden table, eating up their cottage or shepherd pie servings.
 It just looks delicious, warm and very traditionally wholesome.
 This dish warms you from the inside out.
 Cold wintry days are pretty common in the blistery British climate.
 They make many dishes which include a crust, a filling, then baked.
-This however has no under crust, just a crust of mashed or whipped potatoes on the top, which is then browned.
+This however has no under crust, just a top crust of mashed or whipped potatoes, which is then browned.

 Cottage Pie (Shepherd’s Pie)